Thursday, April 13, 2023

 By Ezekiel Kimosop

-A conflict of opinion appears to be contemplated in the case involving two women leaders in the church of Philippi (Philippians 4:2-3).
+A conflict of opinion appears to define in the case involving two women leaders in the church of Philippi (Philippians 4:2-3).
 The issues behind the conflict are not disclosed in this context but Paul asks the Philippian elder or overseer to reconcile the two women.
 We can only conclude that the matter was perhaps brought to Paul's attention because of its gravity and persistence.

 Paul's second letter to the Corinthians reveals that the conflict had yet to fully dissipate even though it had been considerably buttressed.
 Some emotional wounds were yet to heal.
 Paul’s intentions appear to have been misunderstood in certain contexts.
-He was conciliatory in tone and this could be evidence that his first letter was fairly harsh (cf. 2 Corinthians 7:2-12)
+He was conciliatory in tone and this could be evidence that his first letter was fairly harsh (cf. 2 Corinthians 7:2-12).

 Scripture requires that Christian conflicts should be resolved at the earliest convenience for the sake of the unity of the body of Christ.
 Christian conflicts should therefore be expeditiously resolved within the relevant provisions of Scripture.
-The sinning and the erring among believers should be restored with diligence lest they fall away and the rest are tempted into sin (Galatians 6:1; James 5:19-20).
+The sinning and the erring among believers should be restored with diligence lest they fall away and the rest are drawn into sin (Galatians 6:1; James 5:19-20).
 We ought to forgive and bear with one another and to mind one another's welfare (Philippians 2:1-4).
 We should bear in mind that God reconciled us in Christ Jesus while we were undeserving of His grace.
 He took the initiative in providing the atonement for our sin.
 The Bible proclaims that "while we were yet sinners, Christ died for us" (Romans 5:8).
 We too should seek to be reconciled to our brethren whenever we offend them and forgive those that offend us for Christ’s sake.
 In all circumstances, the authority of Scripture remains paramount in conflict resolution.

-Do you have an unresolved Christian conflict?
+Are you nursing an unresolved Christian conflict?

 © Ezekiel Kimosop 2023